burakarslan0110/WinToolify/README-EN.md

 - **List Installed Printers**: List all installed printers.
 - **List Opening Ports**: Display currently open network ports.
 - **Return to Basic Tools Menu**: Go back to the basic tools menu.

+### Create Backup File Menu
+- **Create Backup File**: Desktop, documents, pictures and videos are copied to the backup file created on the desktop.
+In addition, separate Txt files are created for installed updates, license key and installed programs.
+- **Install Programs**: Reads the content of the InstalledPrograms.txt file created in the backup file.
+In this way, you can reinstall your same programs after the format with the backup you are formed before the format.

 ## Installation & Usage
 - Open PowerShell as an administrator.